hsyir/simotel-laravel-connect/README.md

 # simotel-laravel-connect
- Evry thing you need to connected with laravel
+ All thing you need to keep connected simotel with laravel